nocturnaltungsten/crew-assistant/README.md

 ## 🙏 Acknowledgments

 Multi-shot vibe-coded by [@nocturnaltungsten](https://github.com/nocturnaltungsten), with near-zero dev skills or understanding.
-Guidance from ChatGPT.
+Guidance from local model assistance.

 > This repo exists as a learning exercise and is entirely experimental.
 Not recommended for use, quality not guaranteed